 The Daily Pothole blog tracks the daily count of potholes filled and lanes resurfaced and explains roadwork with maps and photographs.

-DOT is a national leader in the use of recycled asphalt pavement, which turns yesterday’s pavement into today’s streets.
+NYC DOT is a national leader in the use of recycled asphalt pavement, which turns yesterday’s pavement into today’s streets.
 The Agency is currently piloting the use of warm mix asphalt.
 Learn more about sustainable paving

-Current DOT Projects
+Current NYC DOT Projects

-Neighborhood Slow Zones
+Neighborhood Loading Zones

 The Neighborhood Loading Zone (NLZ) program aims to reduce double parking on narrow residential streets by providing space at the curb for deliveries, passenger pick-up/drop-off and loading.
 Neighborhood Loading Zone locations and program information

 NYC is one of three Connected Vehicle (CV) pilot deployment sites selected by USDOT to demonstrate the benefits of CV technology.
 CV technology is a tool to help NYC reach its Vision Zero goals to eliminate traffic related deaths and reduce crash related injuries and damage to both the vehicles and infrastructure.
 The NYC deployment is focused on 14 safety applications that provide drivers with alerts so that the driver can take action to avoid a crash or reduce the severity of injuries or damage to vehicles and infrastructure.